US revokes visa of Colombia’s Petro after he called on soldiers to disobey Trump

 Last week an independent United Nations inquiry concluded for the first time that Israel has committed genocide against Palestinians in Gaza, an accusation Israel’s government has strongly denied.

-CNN has reached out to Petro’s office for comment, and the US State Department for more information.
+CNN has reached out to the US State Department for more information.

 Colombia’s Caracol Radio reported that Petro had already boarded a flight to leave the US when the State Department announced it would revoke his visa.